AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 --

 ## Acknowledgments
-This project is based on the research paper: %%NOME PAPER%% Author(s): Alessandro Brusasco, Mauro Bonfanti, Francesco Balestrieri, Giulio Gennaro, Stefano Mauro.
+This project is based on the research paper: (to be published) Author(s): Alessandro Brusasco, Mauro Bonfanti, Francesco Balestrieri, Giulio Gennaro, Stefano Mauro.
 Department of Mechanical and Aerospace Engineering, Politecnico di Torino, Italy.

 --